WEsayIf you are looking for a great small ski area with alpine charm this is a good choice.

 New for 2016/17

-There are plans to replace both the Mottet and Biollene chair lifts, but a public enquiry means they will not be built for the coming winter.
-Snowmaking is being improved.
+There are ideas to change both the Mottet and Biollene chair lifts, but a public enquiry means they will not be constructed for the coming winter.
+Snowmaking is being enhanced.

 - Predominantly slope-side accommodation

-- A variety of easy slopes linked to St-François-Longchamp
+- A variety of gentle slopes linked to St-Francois-Longchamp

 - Novices and children are especially well catered for